 Ah, dusty Wild Turkey.
-Does it get much better than old dusty Turkey?
-To me, not really.
-I’ve passed on some nice bottles this year solely to fund my personal mission of acquiring as much old Wild Turkey as I can.
-In fact, I’m slightly hesitant to post this review as it may decrease my chances of finding future bottles.
-But, I love the bourbon community and sharing is what we’re all about.
-It’s arguably the best part of our hobby.
+Does it get much better than old, dusty Turkey?
+Not really.
+I’ve passed on some nice bottles this year solely to fund my mission of acquiring as much older Wild Turkey as I can.
+In fact, I’m slightly hesitant to post this review as it may decrease my chances of finding additional bottles.
+I kid.
+I love the bourbon community and sharing is what we’re all about.
+It’s surely best part of our hobby.

-Somewhere on some Kentucky day in 1991, this bottle was being filled and corked.
-By the time I hit college this was likely sitting on a shelf, in its cool little cardboard box, just waiting for some old patron, or perhaps some frat boy, to buy and enjoy.
-But … this bottle had a different destiny.
-It somehow ended up in California (for who knows how many years), and then to my cozy little home here in South Carolina.
+Somewhere on some Kentucky day in 1991, this bottle was filled and corked.
+By the time I hit college it was likely sitting on a shelf just waiting for some old patron, or perhaps some frat boy, to buy and enjoy.
+But this bottle had a different destiny.
+It eventually ended up in California (for who knows how many years), and then to my cozy little home here in South Carolina.

-Arrival day … I knew the dangers of old WT corks and was prepared.
-Luckily, the cork came right out (with a loud pop), then disintegrated in my hand almost immediately afterward.
-The spirits of Austin, Nichols were with me and shone down on me that day in great splendor as I poured my first dram.
-A wonderful smell filled the room … I swear I heard angels singing in glorious union with Carolina wild turkeys and their “gobbly gobble gobble” song.
-Tears streamed down my face and … okay, enough … on with the tasting!
+Arrival day … I knew the dangers of old Wild Turkey corks and was prepared.
+Luckily, the cork came right out with a musical “pop,” though it disintegrated in my hand immediately afterwards.
+The spirits of Austin and Nichols were with me – shining down in great splendor as I poured my first dram.
+A wonderful smell filled the room (I swear I heard angels singing in glorious union with Carolina wild turkeys and their “gobbly gobble gobble” song).
+Tears streamed down my face and … okay, enough.
+On with the tasting!

-Nose: tobacco, oak, rye spice, leather, rich vanilla, caramelized sugar, floral/herbal hints
+Nose: tobacco, oak, leather, rich vanilla, caramelized sugar, hints of herbal & floral/rye spice

-Taste: (very thick/rich mouthfeel) sweet/savory honey, vanilla, maple, leather, baking spice (cinnamon, clove), a pinch of herbal rye notes
+Taste: (very thick/rich mouthfeel) sweet & savory honey, vanilla, maple, leather, baking spice (cinnamon, clove, nutmeg), a pinch of herbal/rye notes